Website builders can be a good option for people who don’t have money to hire a web developer.

-Here’s What I Did To Uncover Website Builders:
+Here’s What We Did To Uncover Website Builders:

-As I stated before and unlike many other blogs you might read on the same topic, I really spent some money and signed up with them – so you know which ones are the best website builders.
+Unlike many other blogs you might read on this same topic, we actually spent some time and money and signed up with each one – so you’ll be able to see the “test sites” we made.

-My goal is to provide an unbiased review, by actually going through each product in detail, to help you make the best decision.
+Our goal is to provide a review, by actually going through each product in detail, to help you make the best decision.

-1. I signed up with the top 10 website builders (I paid for them).
+1. We signed up with the top 10 website builders (we paid for them).

 2. Setup a simple ‘5-minute’ test website.

-After signing up with them, I decided to make a quick ‘5 minute’ website on my own domain name, like websitesetup-wix.com and websitesetup-yola.com etc..
+After signing up with them, we decided to make a quick ‘5-minute’ website on our own domain name, like websitesetup-wix.com and websitesetup-yola.com, etc.

-Over a period of 6 months (still ongoing) I monitored my websites uptime and page load times via PingDom.com tool.
-Some of my sites had more than 24 hours of downtime…(!)
+Over a period of 12 months (still ongoing), we monitored our website uptime and page load times via Pingdom.com.
+Some of our sites had more than 24 hours of downtime…(!)